 As I started to learn about reverse mortgages, all the resources online had one bias or another.
-Dave Ramsey and Suze Orman were adamantly against them from the start and everyone in favor of them were associated with a reverse mortgage company.
-I could not find any independent information that spelled out what exactly a reverse mortgage was and the pros and cons associated with them.
+Dave Ramsey and Suze Orman were adamantly against them from the start, and everyone in favor of them was associated with a reverse mortgage company.
+I could not find any independent information that spelled out what exactly a reverse mortgage was and the pros and cons associated with it.

 What Is A Reverse Mortgage?